The Tradition of the St. Joseph’s Day Table

 - Heart: A symbol of devotion to the Sacred Heart of Jesus and the Immaculate Heart of Mary that flourished throughout Italy in general and Sicily in particular in the 19th century.

-Beautiful as the Saint Joseph’s Day Table is to behold, it is a practical work of art: it is meant to feed not only friends and relatives but, traditionally, to feed the hungry strangers, those who cannot host their own Table either due to poverty or a particularly bad harvest in their family or having run out of food over the wintertime.
-Stunning to behold and delicious to partake in, a Saint Joseph’s Day Table is a tradition which is still carried on to this day.
-Perhaps the fact that it is not as well known as Saint Patrick’s day corned-beef-and-cabbage is that it emphasizes “food” over “drink”.
+Beautiful as the St. Joseph’s Day Table is to behold, it is a practical work of art: it is meant to feed not only friends and relatives but, traditionally, to feed the hungry strangers, those who cannot host their own Table either due to poverty or a particularly bad harvest in their family or having run out of food over the wintertime.
+Stunning to behold and delicious to partake in, a St. Joseph’s Day Table is a tradition which is still carried on to this day.
+Perhaps the fact that it is not as well known as St. Patrick’s day corned-beef-and-cabbage is that it emphasizes “food” over “drink.”

-Ironically my family founded our first bakery on the same street in Niagara Falls as our parish church—named Saint Joseph’s—which has married and buried, baptized and anointed generations of us.
+Ironically my family founded our first bakery on the same street in Niagara Falls as our parish church — named St. Joseph’s — which has married and buried, baptized and anointed generations of us.
 Indeed, our first bakery also served as a grocery store where many items, from tuna (tonna) to tomato paste to eggplant Caponata could be picked up in preparation for St. Joseph’s table.

-However, while my family hails from the Abruzzi, many of our bakers were Sicilian—as were the Sisters of the Sacred Heart of Jesus of Ragusa at our grade school.
-As first generation Sicilian-Americans, who came here to found a school, they produced a Saint Joseph’s table (and still do!) that was the finest I’ve ever been invited to partake in.
+However, while my family hails from the Abruzzi, many of our bakers were Sicilian — as were the Sisters of the Sacred Heart of Jesus of Ragusa at our grade school.
+As first generation Sicilian-Americans, who came here to found a school, they produced a St. Joseph’s table (and still do!) that was the finest I’ve ever been invited to partake in.

 Viva San Giuseppe!